News from NORLA

 Learn more about Nobuyoshi on Books from Norway.

-Those of you who understand Norwegian can read his Translator of the Month interview here.
+Those of you who understand Norwegian can read his Translator of the Month interview in full here.

 See other translators interviewed in our Translator of the Month series here.